AGarcia85/Unit-project1/README.md

 ## What Was Used?
 For this project I used HTML and CSS of course to mark up and style my game page.
 I also used JavaScript for user interaction with the game.
-I used mostly functions, eventListeners and DOM manupilation to change events when ooperated by the user such as clicking on a color and buttons.
+I used mostly functions, eventListeners, DOM manupilation to change events when operated by the user such as clicking on a color and buttons and empty arrays to both store random number order for computer to play and player input and computer input orders.

 ## Why Was it Made?
 This Project was made, not because I was forced too, but for a class unit project and becuase it was challenging enough that it overloading the few brain cells I have left.
 So yeah, Thanks Hammad and Roger.